sai-ydev/mighty_iot/index.md

 ```
 # Setting up WiFi credentials

-The WiFi on your ESP8266 is already setup for the workshop.
+The WiFi credentials on your ESP8266 is already setup for the workshop.

 #WeMos Pinout